philemonnwanne/blackbox/docs/DoDo.md

 3.add env vars to github secrets for infracost workflow setup 4.setup guardrails[cloud/guardrails/](https://www.infracost.io/docs/infracost_cloud/guardrails/) 5.setup cost policies[cost_policies/](https://www.infracost.io/docs/features/cost_policies/) e.g. "talk to John in FinOps for advice"
+6.setup multiple environments for `dev`, `stage` & `production`.
+The `staging` and `production` environments will utilize different VPCs and possible there might be a management VPC to access either of the two.
+7. Perform infrastructure testing such as `unit`, `integration` and `end2end` tests.

 ### We will also simulate the above nos.
 2,4,5 during our final defence